It'a about motorcycle windshields.

-I didn't, either.
+I don't, either.
 That's what happens when you fall asleep.
 You miss stuff.

-But to get to the heart of this discussion, recall a certain experiment in refraction from your youth...
+But to get to the heart of this issue, recall a certain experiment in refraction from your youth...

 ...and you'll start to guess how and why motorcycle windshields can melt plastic instrument panels.

 Your typical touring or sport-touring motorcycle windshield is designed with a curved, three-dimensional form, both on the horizontal axis and the vertical axis.
 This makes it more effective in managing wind and turbulence while blasting down the highway at 80mph.